 Elizabeth Byrd was the first wife of William Byrd III.
 When William ended their tumultuous marriage essentially by leaving to fight in the war, Elizabeth tried desperately to get her husband home.
 She wrote letters to him that declared her love for him and her loneliness at Belvidere, pleading with him to return.
 Her letters went unanswered.

 Although Evelyn Byrd’s stepmother Maria Taylor Byrd was kind and loving to her, it was another story for Elizabeth’s relationship with her mother-in-law.
 There are reports of great conflict between the two women, and Maria told her daughter-in-law of many women her son had affairs with and that there were letters as proof.

-When Elizabeth was at Westover, Maria told her that William kept the letters from his lovers in a top drawer of a large bureau.
+When Elizabeth was at Westover, Maria told her that William kept his lovers’ letters in a large bureau’s top drawer.
 Elizabeth went to the bureau and opened two lower drawers to stand on because she could not reach the top drawer.
 When she stood on the opened drawers, the bureau fell over on top of her crushing her to death.
 Elizabeth’s cries for help can still be heard throughout the halls of Westover, sadly to no avail.